Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: The usual measures of randomness

 \subsection{Normality}

-Beyond values depending on the sole distribution of symbols, one may consider pairs (dyads) or sequences of three (triads) adjacent outcomes.
+Beyond values depending on the distribution of individual symbols, one may consider pairs (dyads) or sequences of three (triads) adjacent outcomes.
 In a truly (infinite) random sequence, any dyad should appear with the same probability.
 Any distance between the distribution of dyads or triads (and so on) and uniformity may therefore be thought of as a measure of randomness.
-This is precisely what context redundancy $CR_1$ and coefficient of constraint $CC_1$ do \cite{Schulter10}.
+This is precisely what context redundancy $CR_1$ and coefficient of constraint $CC_1$ assess \cite{Schulter10}.

 One may also consider dyads of outcomes separated by 1, 2 or $k$ elements in the sequence, which is done, for instance, through $CC_k$ and $CR_k$ coefficients, a generalization of $CC_1$ and $CR_1$.
-Here we group methods of this kind under the rubric of ``normality assessment" for a reason that will soon become clear.
+Here we group methods of this kind under the rubric ``normality assessment" for a reason that will soon become clear.

-In mathematics, a sequence of digits $d_1,...,d_n,...,$ with $d_n$ lying within $[0,b]$ -- or equivalently the real number written $0,d_1d_2d_3...$ in base $(b+1)$ -- is said to be normal in base $b$ if the asymptotic distribution of any dyad, triad, or of finite sequences of $k$ consecutive digits, is uniform.
-Any such series also satisfies what may seem a stronger property: dyads of outcomes separated by a certain fixed number of other outcomes show, in the long run, a uniform distribution.
+In mathematics, a sequence of digits $d_1,...,d_n,...,$ with $d_n$ lying within $[0,b]$ -- or equivalently, the real number written $0,d_1d_2d_3...$ in base $(b+1)$ -- is said to be normal in base $b$ if the asymptotic distribution of any dyad, triad, or of finite sequences of $k$ consecutive digits, is uniform.
+Any such series also manifests what may seem a stronger property: dyads of outcomes separated by a certain fixed number of other outcomes show, in the long run, a uniform distribution.
 Therefore, a normal sequence will be considered random by any normality assessment method.

 Eventually, there will exist sequences produced by simple rules that are normal.
 The Coperland-Erd\"os sequence, arising from the concatenation of prime numbers (235711131719...) is an example.
-The Champernowne sequence \cite{Champernowne33}, a concatenation of all integers from one on (123456789101112131415...), is an even more simple example.
+The Champernowne sequence \cite{Champernowne33}, a concatenation of all integers from one on (123456789101112131415..., or in base 2 11011100101110111...), is an even more simple example.
 There even exist rules to generate absolutely normal sequences, i.e. numbers that are normal in any base $b$ \cite{Becher02}.
+Thus, sequences exist that would pass any normality test of randomness, despite being produced by a simple rule--which contravenes the notion that randomness is defined by an absence of regularity.